Your Mac Won’t Connect To A Wi-Fi Network? Here's How To Fix It

 Solution No. 6: Make sure the DNS Server address is correct

 The DNS server address must be filled with the correct address, at least the one you find on the router.
-You can add the other address given by the other ISP or DNS, such as OpenDNS or Google DNS.
+You can add any other address given by another ISP or DNS, such as OpenDNS or Google DNS.
 To ensure you fill in the correct DNS Server address:

 - Go to System Preferences >> Network